Meet the Team

 Founder and CEO

 Jaime Dias is a conservationist and bush pilot, born in Lisbon, Portugal in 1989.
 At the young age of nine following his father footsteps he went to Military School.
-After graduating from Military School he got his commercial pilot’s license from a flight school in Portugal.
+After graduating from Military School, he got his commercial pilot’s license and ventured to Africa to look for a job.
 His first job in conservation was in Zakouma National Park in Chad, for African Parks.
-After Chad, Jaime worked as a pilot and technical assistant for the Wildlife Conservation Society in Gabon and South Sudan, and as a survey leader in Mali.
-He also worked for the National Parks Agency in Gabon.
-Since April 2018, Jaime is managing our foundation's field project in Chad.
+After Chad, Jaime worked as a pilot and technical assistant for the Wildlife Conservation Society in Gabon and South Sudan.
+Jaime also lead a survey of the Gourma elephants in Northern Mali for the Great Elephant Census.
+He also worked for the National Parks Agency in Gabon as a technical assistant.
+Jaime founded Wings for Conservation in 2016, and is currently based in Chad managing the foundation's operations and field project.

 Rian and Lorna Labuschagne both born in Africa, are married and have worked together as a team in conservation for much of the past 35 years.
 Rian worked for 10 years with South African National Parks (SANParks).
 From 1995 to 2000, Rian and Lorna worked as Technical Advisor’s in the Ngorongoro Crater and the Serengeti National Park, on behalf of the Frankfurt Zoological Society.
 Between 2002 and 2011 Rian and Lorna worked for Grumeti Reserves Ltd. in Kenya and Tanzania.
 From January 2011 to 2017 they worked for African Parks Network in Zakouma National Park in Chad, Rian as the Park Manager and Lorna as the Special Projects Manager.
 In February 2017, they returned to Tanzania and are currently working in the Serengeti National Park for the Frankfurt Zoological Society, Rian is the Programme Manager and Lorna is a Technical Advisor.